 7.7 Defects are not classified as defects in quality in case of

 - unsuitable or improper use;

-- defective installation or start-up by the Customer or third parties;
+- defective installation, bad civil works or start-up by the Customer or third parties;

 - improper, incorrect or careless treatment;